lorijta92/machine-learning-exoplanets/README.md

 Grid Search also found k=14 to be the best k value, with an accuracy of 88.5%, so this model was not improved by the use of Grid Search.

 **Logistic Regression**

+I initialized the model using `LogisticRegression()` and fit the model using the training data.
+I then scored the model using both the training and testing data.
+Both sets scored fairly well, with the training data at 82.7% and the testing data at 82.4%.

+I again used `GridSearchCV` to further tune the parameters to create a better scoring model.
+The parameters were set to explore different `C` values using both L1 and L2 penalties as regularization methods.
+I then fit a new model (named `best_model`) using this grid and found the best parameters, before predicting on the test set using `best_model.predict()`.
+Using the tuned hyperparameters increased the model’s score by 3.9% for a score of 86.3%.

 **Random Forest**